at the dawn of a stroll, I’m meeting you...

 Eastern Abstractionism and Western Symbolism

-Maria Elkonina is a representative of the Soviet underground art of the second half of the 20th century.
-Elkonina's art is a reinterpretation of the traditions of the Russian avant-garde, which she inherited from her parents, who were both monumental artists.
+Maria Elkonina is a representative of the Soviet underground of the second half of the 20th century.
+Elkonina's work is a reinterpretation of the traditions of the Russian avant-garde, which she inherited from her parents, who were both monumental artists.

 Museum of Oriental Art